 At one point, I found myself yelling at the audio guide (not out loud, fortunately), "I donʼt want yet another imaginary conversation between two Roman citizens about the state of the Empire.
 I want to know why there is a wall running diagonally across this room at 20° to the main walls."

-Probably the nearest Iʼll ever get to having a conversation with Dr Alice Roberts, who voices the guide, and it all goes horribly wrong.
+Probably the nearest Iʼll ever get to having a conversation with Prof. Alice Roberts, who voices the guide, and it all goes horribly wrong.

 For details of opening hours, ticket prices, etc. please see the official site detailed below.